MicrosoftDocs/mesh-docs/mesh/Create/Developing for Mesh/Enhance your Environment/webcontent.md

 ### Add a WebSlate prefab to your Unity project

 There are two flavors of WebSlate prefab available in the Mesh Toolkit that you can add to your scene.
 If you would like a WebSlate contained in a stylized frame with extra functionalities, you can use the WebSlateFramed prefab.
-Otherwise if you would prefer a clean WebSlate with no extra components, you can use the WebSlate prefab.
+Otherwise, if you would prefer a clean WebSlate with no extra components, you can use the WebSlate prefab.

 ![Image showcasing two webslate prefabs](../../../media/webview-developer-guide/image025.png)

 #### Using Mesh Toolkit Context Menu (Recommended)

-To add either of the prefabs right-click the scene hierarchy, navigate to "Mesh Toolkit," and then click "WebSlate"/"WebSlateFrame".
+To include either of the prefabs to your scene, right-click the scene hierarchy, navigate to "Mesh Toolkit," and then click "WebSlate"/"WebSlateFrame".
 You can also click the "+" button at the top left of the hierarchy window to see the same menu.
 Once you've added a WebSlate, add a URL to display content in Mesh.